mohitpai/journey-optimizer.en/help/using/configuration/frequency-rules.md

 ## Activate a rule {#activate-rule}

-To activate a message frequency rule, click the ellipsis next to the rule and select **[!UICONTROL Activate]**.
+When created, a message frequency rule has the **[!UICONTROL Draft]** status and is not impacting yet any message.
+To enable it, click the ellipsis next to the rule and select **[!UICONTROL Activate]**.

    ![](assets/message-rules-activate.png)